Yomguithereal/kotatsu/README.md

 Usage: kotatsu <command> {options} [entry]

 Commands:
+  start    Start a node.js script. serve    Serve a client-side application.
+           ---
-  start    Starts a node.js script. serve    Serves a client-side application. monitor  Monitors a terminating node.js script. [not implemented yet] run      Run the given node.js script. build    Builds your code.
+  monitor  Monitor a terminating node.js script. run      Run the given node.js script. build    Build your code for client or server.

 Options:
   -c, --config       Optional webpack config that will be merged with kotatsu's one (useful if you